 2.)
 No life stories, please:

 Only provide information to the potential principal that is relevant.
 Don’t include information like your age, weight, date of birth, color, race, or gender.
-None of these things should affect the way an employer makes a decision in the first place.
+None of these things should affect the way an employer decides the first place.
 Don’t include hobbies unless they are related to your target position.

 3.)
 Leave references off the resume: